Efficient Mesh Optimization Using the Gradient Flow of the Mean Volume: Theoretical analysis of regularity

 \subsection{The tetrahedron}

 The tetrahedron is the simplest case.
-We show in Section \ref{SecMorse}, that the mean volume is a Morse-Bott function on the sphere $N$.
-In particular, the dynamics of its gradient flow are well-understood, see Section \ref{SecDyna}.
+We show in \S\ref{SecMorse}, that the mean volume is a Morse-Bott function on the sphere $N$.
+In particular, the dynamics of its gradient flow are well-understood, see \S\ref{SecDyna}.

-\begin{thm} The non-collinear singularities of the gradient of the (mean) volume for tetrahedra are regular tetrahedra. \end{thm} \begin{proof} Let $X$ be the gradient of the volume given in \eqref{EqTetraX}.
-If $p$ is $X$--optimal, let us assume without loss of generality that $p_4=0$.
-Then

-Therefore $p_1-p_2$ is orthogonal to the hyperplane spanned by $p_3$ and $\frac{1}{2}(p_1+p_2)$.
-In particular, the face with vertices $p_1$, $p_2$ and $p_3$ is isosceles, see Figure~\ref{tetrarect}.
-By symmetry, all edges of the tetrahedron are of equal length, and therefore the tetrahedron is regular.
+\begin{theorem} The non-collinear singularities of the gradient of the (mean) volume for tetrahedra are regular tetrahedra. \end{theorem} \begin{proof} Consider the gradient $\nabla \vol$ of the volume given in \eqref{EqTetraX}.
+If $x$ is a non-collinear singularity, it is $(\nabla \vol)$--optimal.
+Let us assume without loss of generality that $x_4=0$.
+Then Therefore, $x_1-x_2$ is orthogonal to the hyperplane spanned by $x_3$ and $\frac{1}{2}(x_1+x_2)$.
+In particular, the face with vertices $x_1$, $x_2$ and $x_3$ is isosceles, see Figure~\ref{tetrarect}.
+By symmetry, all edges of the tetrahedron are of equal length, and therefore the tetrahedron is regular. \end{proof}